chuang76/Summer-Music-Player/README.md

 # Summer-Music-Player

-This repository is a final project for *Assembly Language and System Programming* in NCHU. <br>The program is under masm 32-bit mode.
+This repository is a final project for Assembly Language and System Programming course. <br>The program is under masm 32-bit mode.

 ![](https://raw.githubusercontent.com/chuang76/image/master/asm3.PNG)